xuejuhui/xuejuhui.github.io/README.md

   Now `git status` will tell you that `Your branch is up-to-date with 'origin/master'.` __!!!__

-13. Check back in on your site to see the improvements deployed!
+16. Check back in on your site to see the improvements deployed!

-14. Repeat steps 11 onward at least three times to improve your site and practice this Git workflow.
+17. Repeat the git commit workflow each time you want to update your repository.
+Make sure to include a good commit message!

 # Deliverables